Click It or Ticket Campaign

-GRAND JUNCTION, Colo.
-(KKCO) On Sunday, CDOT began the week-long Click It or Ticket campaign to enforce drivers and passengers to wear their seat belt.
+On Sunday, CDOT began the week-long Click It or Ticket campaign to enforce drivers and passengers to wear their seat belt.

 The simple task of wearing a seat belt can keep you and others from getting hurt.
 Mesa County is just one percent away from being one of the top five counties with the lowest seat belt use.